Sadam-Barkat/Sadam-Barkat/README.md

 ---

 ### 📈 GitHub Activity:
-- Total Contributions: 3,210
+- Total Contributions: [Dynamic - will display actual contributions]
+- Total Repositories Contributed: [Dynamic - will display your repositories]
-- Current Streak: 334 days
+- Current Streak: [Dynamic - your active streak days]
-- Longest Streak: 334 days
+- Longest Streak: [Dynamic - your longest streak]
+- Aiming for Top 100 GitHub Contributors in <Your Country>

 ---